Mucha-B/Code_Challenges/README.md

 # Code_Challenges

-# Code Challenges from different sites and my solutions as well as better solutions found online
+# Code Challenges from different sites and my solutions

+# Other peoples solutions too